Charles Mills (1810 ship): Career

+In 1813, the British East India Company (EIC) had lost its monopoly on the trade between India and Britain.
+British ships were then free to sail to India or the Indian Ocean under a licence from the EIC.
+Charles Mill's owners applied for a licence to sail to the East Indies.
+They applied on 23 November 1814, and received the licence on 10 December.

 Listings of departures in Lloyd's Register for India of ships licensed by the EIC provide the following information:

 Fate

 Charles Mills, sailing from Bengal, left the pilot on 11 May 1822.
 A storm came up on 17 May and she foundered on 20 May at 15°00′N 85°30′E in the Bay of Bengal, about 370 miles ENE of Madras.
 Sixty-six persons drowned; the seven survivors were at sea in a small boat for five days before they approached land.
 While the surf prevented them from landing, the French brig Scythe, which was sailing from Mauritius to Calcutta, came upon them and rescued them.
 The survivors included Captain Wise, Mr. Roberts (the second officer), and five others.
 Scythe took them to Kedgeree, where they arrived on 28 May.
 The entry for Charles Mills in the 1823 Lloyd's Register carried the annotation "lost".